-The government failed to consult its most senior scientific adviser, Sir Patrick Vallance, or the Ministry of Defence (MoD), before embarking on a controversial £400m acquisition of the bankrupt satellite company OneWeb, NS Tech can reveal.
+The government did not consult its most senior scientific adviser, Sir Patrick Vallance, or the Ministry of Defence (MoD), before embarking on a controversial £400m acquisition of the bankrupt satellite company OneWeb, NS Tech can reveal.

-The decision not to consult Vallance or the MoD about the deal, which represents one of the largest scientific investments in recent British history and has been justified for its potential military applications, prompted alarm in Whitehall.
+The deal represents one of the largest scientific investments in recent British history and has been justified for its potential military applications.

-The controversial deal was forced through last month by the department for business despite objections by its most senior civil servant and claims that the government may never see a return on the investment.
+Ministers forced through the deal last month despite objections from the business department’s most senior civil servant and warnings that the government may never see a return on the investment.

 (Tip offs: if you would like to speak to the reporter about this story, please email: oscar[dot]williams[at]newstatesman[dot]co[dot]uk)

 Some experts have warned that the government is likely to lose all of the money it puts into the deal and then more building out OneWeb’s constellation.
 Beckett said the UK Space Agency (UKSA) said there was a “high likelihood of further investment being required to complete the constellation and encourage user uptake of the services”.

 “As a result, UKSA’s judgement is that the independent technical assessment further illustrates the considerable uncertainties in the modelling done for HM Treasury,” Beckett told Sharma before the deal was approved.
 OneWeb’s founder and executive chairman Greg Wyler told Aviation Today in April that the company was burning through $50m to $100m a month before it went bankrupt in March.